-Cervical Cancer Diagnostic Follow-up Women with abnormal Pap test results are referred to diagnostic services.
+Cervical Cancer Diagnostic Follow-up Women with abnormal Pap tests are referred to diagnostic services.
 The program sets a goal of providing timely follow-up (defined as a final diagnosis determination within 60 days of the date of screening) for at least 75 percent of the abnormal cervical cancer screenings provided through the CSP.
-During the 2007-2008 program year, 61 percent of abnormal cervical cancer screenings had timely follow-up.
+During the 2008-2009, 64 percent of abnormal cervical cancer screenings had timely follow-up.
 Figure 13 illustrates the most common diagnostic procedures provided for women with abnormal cervical cancer screenings.
-In the 2005-2006, 2006-2007 and 2007-2008 program years, nearly 70 percent of women who had abnormal cervical cancer screenings had colposcopies and nearly 50 percent had gynecological consults.
-Figure 13 Diagnostic Cervical Procedures in Women with Abnormal Findings New York State Cancer Services Program April 2005 -- March 2008
+In the 2008-2009 program year, approximately two-thirds of women who had abnormal cervical cancer screenings had colposcopies and nearly 50 percent had gynecological consults.